K12Dynamics/D3/docs/getting-started/quickstart.md

 From left-to-right, the purpose of each component in the toolbar is:

-1. Access the pull-out menu to open screens in D3.
+1. Access the main menu to open screens in D3.
 2. Go back to the previous screen (only visible when there is a previous screen to navigate back to).
 3. Title of the current screen.
 4. Quick search of all available D3 items (note: on mobile phones a magnifier glass icon is displayed instead of a text box).